Nauscar/live-bootstrap/parts.rst

 =============

-Now, we compile upstream tcc 0.9.27, the latest release of tinycc, using the final version of tcc 0.9.26.
+Now, we compile upstream tcc 0.9.27, the latest release of tinycc, using the final version of the bootsappable tcc.

 From this point onwards, until further notice, all programs are compiled using tinycc 0.9.27.